kobeosei/CPL/README.md

 - **Data Preprocessing**: The data file `traj_with_rewards.csv` should contain the trajectories, rewards, and corresponding X and Y coordinates.

 ## **References**

-- The approach is based on comparison-based preference learning from reinforcement learning, as outlined in the paper by [Author et al., 2025](URL to paper).

----

-This README should give users all the necessary information to understand the project, set up their environment, and run experiments with different configurations of feedback.